Our Review of Gatehouse School

 Like most independent prep schools, the school’s academic success is bolstered by small class size and excellent facilities for extra-curricular activities, including football, chess, yoga, dance, Art and gardening.
 There are also after-school clubs that run from 3.30pm to 5.30pm, giving pupils the opportunity to complete their homework if their parents need to work later or they are waiting for a later bus service.
 This reflects that the school is community orientated and serves the needs of working parents.

-Gatehouse School also has very low fees.
+Gatehouse School has below average fees.
 Nursery, Reception, Year 1 and 2 fees are £3,870 per term, and fees for Year 3, 5, 6 are £4,075 per term.
 The school explained that the fees are kept low because the school has steadily grown over a number of a number of years and has not needed to raise them.